 - Faux Action Girl: Despite her reputation as being tough, we don't see her do any actual fighting in the game.
 Her most prominent action scene is fleeing with Zelda from Hyrule Castle, but running away is a lot more acceptable when you're the only protection a ten year old sole surviving heir has.
 Then again, like Sheik, we never got to see what she did during all those seven years.

 - It May Help You on Your Quest: Teaches Link "Zelda's Lullaby", probably the most useful piece of music in the game.

-- Last of Her Kind: The last surviving member of the Sheikah.
+- Last of His Kind: The last surviving member of the Sheikah.
 For real, given Sheik is just a disguise.

 - Legacy Character: Impa is a name given to all of Zelda's caretakers in the series.
 Although, it was implied that this Impa is the same one who appeared in the backstory of the original Legend of Zelda.

 - Ninja Maid: Without the costume, but seeing that she is Zelda's nursemaid, she still qualifies.

 - Team Mom: She's Zelda's nursemaid.
 It's possible that she taught Zelda to disguise herself and the ways of the Sheikah.

 The second-in-command of the all-female Gerudo thieves who secretly despises Ganondorf.
 She attempts to break into the Spirit Temple to retrieve the Silver Gauntlets, but is captured and brainwashed by Twinrova instead.
 She is revealed to be the Sage of Spirit.

 - Ambiguously Brown: As a trait of the Gerudo.

 - Black Knight: Involuntarily trapped inside a suit of armor by Twinrova.